Geometric Algebra Transformer: The Geometric Algebra Transformer

 \subsection{Design principles and architecture overview}

 \paragraph{Geometric inductive bias through geometric algebra representations} \gatr is designed to provide a strong inductive bias for geometric data.
 It should be able to represent different geometric objects and their transformations, for instance points, lines, planes, translations, rotations, and so on.
 In addition, it should be able to represent common interactions between these types with few layers, and be able to identify them from little data (while maintaining the low bias of large transformer models).
-Examples of such common patterns include computing the relative distances between points, moving objects along directions, or computing the intersections of planes and lines.
+Examples of such common patterns include computing the relative distances between points, applying geometric transformations to objects, or computing the intersections of planes and lines.

 Following a body of research in computer graphics, we propose that geometric algebra gives us a language that is well-suited to this task.
 We use the projective geometric algebra $\pga$ and use the plane-based representation of geometric structure outlined in the previous section.